-NOTE: When 3GPP TS 29.122 [2] is referenced for the common protocol and interface aspects for API definition in the clauses under clause 5, the service producer (i.e. SEALDD Server) takes the role of the SCEF and the service consumer (i.e. VAL Server or another SEALDD Server) takes the role of the SCS/AS.
+NOTE: When 3GPP TS 29.122 [2] is referenced for the common protocol and interface aspects for API definition in the clauses under clause 5, the service producer (i.e. SEALDD Server) takes the role of the SCEF and the service consumer (e.g., VAL Server) takes the role of the SCS/AS.

 6.1.2 Usage of HTTP